chamenez/Escape-Room/PUZZLES.md

 1. Jump on top of the cardboard boxes, walk across the door to the ironing board and top of bed, and find the key on top.
 * This key opens up the living room.
 2. Player finds a book and reads the number "3"
+3. Player opens the drawer door, finds the book with "DEB EMARF" on it, and unlocks the clue "BED FRAME".
+The hint is used to find the key on the bed frame.

 ## Bathroom